Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 13

 We can 'scout' ahead even further and use an weighted average of the forces at each step.
-By adjusting carefully the weights of the forces, we can get a fourth order method called the Runge-Kutta method.
+By adjusting carefully the weights of the forces, we can get a fourth order method called the Runge-Kutta 4 method.
+Here I also include a picture of Runge, who was a German mathematician.

 ## Slide 14

 Another problem of the method is that it is too 'dumb' because it only knows a fixed step size.
 This is very inefficient.
 For example, consider this extreme potential.

 At large distances, the potential is almost uniform so the force does not vary a lot.
 This is when we want to increase our step size.
 When the potential (and thus the force) varies a lot, we better use a small step size to capture the features of the force.

-This is the idea of adaptive step size.
+Therefore, using a fixed step size is dumb in two ways: it is too slow when the force is smooth, and too inaccurate when the force is not smooth.
+We should therefore consider how we should change the step size at each iteration.

 ## Slide 15

 To implement an algorithm, we would need a criterion, often an error estimate, to determine when to change the step size by how much.
 In practice, when using the 4th order Runge-Kutta method, we can use the difference between the 4th order and 5th order Runge-Kutta methods as an error estimate.
 This is a very good estimate, as the 5th order method is very accurate.
 There are a variety of other methods to estimate the error, but the idea is the same.
+Then, at each step, if the error is too large, we decrease the step size and redo the step.
+If the error is too small, we increase the step size.

 ## Slide 16